 There is a separate log for each system controller in the platform and for each domain.
-If the loghost has been configured (the platform and each domain are configured separately-using setupplatform for the platform loghost and setupdomain for each domain loghost), then the messages will also be logged to the loghost for storage.
-Note that storing the messages is only temporary and will not survive a system reboot or a loss in power.
+If the loghost has been configured (the platform and each domain are configured separately-using the setupplatform command for the platform loghost and setupdomain for each domain loghost), then the messages will also be logged to the loghost for storage.